-Some people say you can break a vacuum pump vane by turning the prop backward, but I’ve never actually seen that in 25 years of maintenance.
-I’d much rather break a vacuum pump vane than to endanger a human life by having an engine fire unexpectedly.
+Some people say you can break a vacuum pump vane by turning the prop backwards, but I’ve never actually seen that in 25 years of maintenance.
+I’d much rather break a vacuum pump vane than to endanger a human life by having the engine fire unexpectedly.

 Disclaimer: This does not apply to Rotax engines.
 It does apply to the typical direct-drive Lycomings and Continentals we see on many piston-powered airplanes.”